DHEA supplement benefits and side effects, dosage, danger - Role in

 High dosages of pregnenolone and DHEA, generally more than 10 mg, cause heart palpitations and irregular beats in some users.
 In some people this can occur on dosages as low as 5 mg whereas others may take 25 mg or more to notice an arrhythmia.
 I believe that the highest dose of these hormones sold over the counter should be no more than 5 or 10 mg, even though they are often available at 10, 25, 50, and even at 100 mg.
 These hormones are much more powerful that people realize.
 Just because they are available over the counter does not mean they have been proven to be completely safe.
 The Oct 10, 1998 issue of the respected medical journal Annals of Internal Medicine published my letter to the editor regarding DHEA and cardiac arrhythmias.
 It was the first time such an association was made and published.
 See http://www.annals.org/cgi/content/full/129/7/588.
 See Ann Intern Med.
 1998 Oct 1;129(7):588.
 Dehydroepiandrosterone and cardiac arrhythmia.
 Sahelian R, Borken S. Case Reports - Letter.
 The case report mentioned heart palpitations that occurred in Dr. Borken who was taking 25 mg of DHEA supplement daily.
 When he stopped the hormone supplement, the palpitations went away, when he resumed the supplement, the palpitations recurred.
 Heart rhythm almost always returns to normal after the supplement is stopped.

-Here are examples of DHEA and pregnenolone cardiac side effects we have received by email:
+Here are examples of DHEA and pregnenolone cardiac side effects and testimonials we have received by email:

 I have been taking DHEA 30mg daily for 5 years.
 2 years ago i developed heart palpitations.
 Then i became angry, easily agitated, sleep problems appeared.
 2 weeks ago i ordered pregnenolone 25mg, and adrenal cortex 250mg, wanting to address the adrenal exhaustion problem.
 On the 5th day of taking the new tablets, plus usual DHEA, i developed extreme dizziness, on 6th day was rushed to hospital by ambulance, placed in cardiac intensive care.
 ECG showed erratic heart rhythms, they thought my electrolytes were out of whack, and said the electrics of my heart was irregular.
 I have never had high blood pressure, always good cholesterol levels, not overweight, generally very healthy - they were confused because tests all came out normal, and said my symptoms were not typical.
 After reading your web sight, i now know the pregnenolone tablets were the straw that broke the camel's back.
 I am going to take plenty of hormone holidays.
 I am a 56 year old female from Australia.